-The proposed certificate is under the Department of Computer Information Systems and was developed for individuals intending to specialize in supporting information systems (software and hardware) in business and industry.
-As an in-demand major in the information technology field, this certificate program will provide a firm foundation for students who wish to continue their education to an associate or bachelor's degree.
+The proposed degree program is under the Department of Computer Information Systems and was developed for individuals to gain essential skills to be successful in the field of management of information systems.
+As an in-demand major, this program will provide a firm foundation for students who wish to continue their education to a bachelor's degree.